-Parcels proposed for an oil and gas lease sale in Colorado are not located on National Park Service land, according to a spokesman with the Colorado branch of the Bureau of Land Management.
+Parcels suggested for inclusion in an oil and gas lease sale in Colorado are confirmed not to be situated on National Park Service land, as indicated by a spokesperson from the Colorado division of the Bureau of Land Management.

-Public criticism of the acreage located due east of the Great Sand Dunes National Park and Preserve have called the potential September 2018 lease sale offerings an “attack” on the park itself.
+Despite public concerns and criticisms surrounding the acreage located directly east of the Great Sand Dunes National Park and Preserve, the spokesperson clarified that the proposed lease sale offerings in September 2018 are not a direct threat to the park itself.

-Between the park and the ten parcels stand the Sangre de Cristo Mountain Range, which features nine of Colorado’s “Fourteeners” and a ridgeline that approaches 11,000 feet in many places.
+Situated between the park and the ten parcels is the Sangre de Cristo Mountain Range, known for hosting nine of Colorado’s “Fourteeners” and a ridgeline that reaches nearly 11,000 feet in various locations.

 State Senate Minority Leader Leroy Garcia (D-Pueblo) also opposed the sale in an op-ed at the Pueblo Chieftain, saying the “Great Sand Dunes are not for sale.”

 “Great Sand Dunes National Park is under attack.
 One of our most spectacular natural wonders soon could be open for oil and gas drilling if the federal government has its way,” Garcia wrote.